Updated December 2015

 - 1 Osage County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 1 enrollment in KU Medical Center continuing education courses and conferences by an Osage County health care professional in Fiscal Year 2015.
+- 8 enrollments in KU Medical Center continuing education/professional development courses and conferences by Osage County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Advancing Health Care Access

-- Osage County residents saw KU Medical Center health care providers 18 times via telemedicine in FY14.
+- Osage County residents saw KU Medical Center health care providers 6 times via telemedicine in FY15.
 An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.